daleosm/pihole-panel/README.md

 ```

 ## Changelog
-PiHole-Panel 2.8
+pihole-panel (2.8)

--  Issue with reuploading to PPA.
+  * Issue with reuploading to PPA

-PiHole-Panel 2.7
+pihole-panel (2.7)

--  Set win resizable to false.
+  * Set main window resizable to false

-PiHole-Panel 2.6
+pihole-panel (2.6)

--  Fixed alignment for settings items with some themes.
+  * Fixed alignment for settings items with some themes

-PiHole-Panel 2.5
+pihole-panel (2.5)

+  * Settings window is now centered

+pihole-panel (2.3)

-- Settings window is now centered.
+  * Settings window is now a fixed size
+  * Code and performance improvements